luukkonenr/megatron-workdir-lumi/opensci-model-conversion-lumi.md

 ]

 ```
+# Using the new model with the opensci conversion pipeline

 After the modeling file is created, you can just use it with OpenSci-converter.
 Here's an example of how I use it.
 I have changed `q_layernorm` and `k_layernorm` from the [converter](github.com/LAION-AI/Megatron-LM-Open-Sci/blob/converter/scripts/ckpt/mcore_to_hf_opensci.py) to `q_norm` and `k_norm`
 And one more thing: created modeling and configuration files are created to be part of the transformers model library, so to detach them and load with trust_remote_code=True, you need to replace relative imports with sed to use root "transformers." instead of "...<path>.<to>.<module>"